Actress Sienna Miller angry at British phone-hacking case details

 "You just told me you loved me and I interrupted," Miller told the bespectacled lawyer wearing a traditional grey wig.

-After completing her evidence, the judge John Saunders apologised to Miller for any distress the airing of personal details had caused.
+After completing her evidence, the judge John Saunders apologized to Miller for any distress the airing of personal details had caused.

 "I'm very sorry if it's had an effect on you," he said.

-Coulson has pleaded not guilty to conspiring to intercept voicemails and authorising illegal payments to public officials.
-Six others, including Rebekah Brooks, the former head of the British newspaper arm of Murdoch's News Corp.
-(NWSA.O), are also on trial and deny all charges.
+Coulson has pleaded not guilty to conspiring to intercept voicemails and authorizing illegal payments to public officials.
+Six others, including Rebekah Brooks, the former head of the British newspaper arm of Murdoch's News Corp., are also on trial and deny all charges.

 (Editing by Tom Heneghan)